montaan/montaan/TASKS.md

 # Visuals

     [] Fade out text before hiding it
-    [x] Output a 3D model for rendering with a path tracer [] Sparkling precious particle diamonds like on Precious Nature map [] Design that makes you feel awesome
+    [] Sparkling precious particle diamonds like on Precious Nature map [] Design that makes you feel awesome